 We’re putting Companies that Care Day on the map to recognize Sodexo, Everlane, and other companies container farming with us.

 At Freight Farms, we've worked with over a dozen campuses to integrate hydroponic produce into dining services.
-Read on as we explore all the ways a Leafy Green Machine can transform your campus culture and identity.
+Read on as we explore all the ways a container farm can transform your campus culture and identity.

 In part two of this blog series, we’re breaking down the Question and Answer section of our webinar with Clark University and Sodexo.

 Incorporating a Leafy Green Machine into dining services is a fantastic way to demonstrate a commitment to sustainability, as well as engage with students around food and promote nutrition and wellness.

 In January 2016, Clark University and Sodexo brought the LGM to campus to provide students the freshest greens possible.
 Since then, their student operator has successfully been growing hyper-local produce just feet from where it's served in Clark's dining hall.

 For today’s modern corporate campus, Freight Farms provides the opportunity to seamlessly integrate sustainable food production into current operations

 UMass Dartmouth is growing a variety of lettuces that are fed directly to students in the dining halls, traveling just feet away from where they were grown on-site in the LGM.